CF20852/pi-temp-hum-graphing-server/README.md

 Install/Setup
 -------------
 1. Run `npm install` in this directory
+2. Install SQLite3, node-sqlite3, node-static, rtl-sdr, and rtl_433
-2. Run `load_gpio.sh` script as root to load kernel modules for the DS18B20 sensor
+3. Run `load_gpio.sh` script as root to load kernel modules for the DS18B20 sensor
-3. Run the `build_database4.sh` script to create "piTemps.db".
+4. Run the `build_database4.sh` script to create "piTemps.db".
 Note this wil drop any existing database of the same name in the directory
-4. Open "server4.js" and edit line 35 to read the serial number of your sensor in /sys/bus.
+5. Open "server4.js" and edit line 45 to read the serial number of your DS18B20 sensor in /sys/bus.
-5. In a terminal run "node server4.js" to start the server.
+6. Copy "thserver.service" to /etc/systemd/system/.
+7. Run sudo systemctl enable thserver to enable the service.
+8. Edit crontab to add the following:
+   MAILTO=""
+   */5 * * * * /home/pi/PiThermServer/run_rtl433.sh > /dev/null
+9. Reboot the Pi.
-6. Open a web browser on the Pi and go to http://localhost:8087/temphum_logr4.htm to see a plot logged temperature.
+10. Open a web browser on the Pi and go to http://localhost:8087/temphum_logr4.htm to see a plot logged temperature.

 References
 ----------